Great for Beginner Instructors

 For eCommerce capabilities, LearnDash offers checkout cart functionality with PayPal, Stripe, and 2Checkout payment gateway options.

-LearnDash charges annually on a per site license basis.
+LearnDash charges annually on a per-site license basis.
 One license costs $159 per year and goes up from there.
 You can learn about LearnDash via their website.

-LifterLMS is another plugin that gives you a course building environment on your site and handles course delivery.
+LifterLMS is another plugin that gives you a course building environment on your site and handles course content delivery.

 Like LearnDash, if you need more out-of-the-box features, you can enable add-ons to unlock them.

 In addition to hosting online courses, LifterLMS supports membership site functionality.

 When it comes to payment processing, LifterLMS offers its default checkout system with some sales tools.

 LifterLMS pricing starts at $99 per year for one site with their Individual Add-Ons plan.
 This plan is suitable for beginners as it’s meant to give instructors time to get their courses up and running.
 The upgraded plans unlock more sales and marketing features.

 AccessAlly is an online teaching WordPress plugin that gives you the essentials for creating and selling courses, memberships, and digital products.

 In addition to the standard instructor creation features, they kick things up a notch by offering homework submissions, leaderboards, gamification, and more.